May 21, 2022

 • Looking at weather forecast before planning anything.

-• Booking activites way in advance.
+• Booking activities way in advance.
 Be it social calendar or professional calendar, people plan ahead weeks here.

 • Flying is cheaper than taking interstate trains.